geoscript/geoscript-js/doc/api/geom/geometry.rst

     Creates a geometry representing all the points in this geometry but not in the other plus all the points in the other but not in this geometry.

-.. method:: Geometry.touches
+.. function:: Geometry.touches

     :arg other: :class:`geom.Geometry`
     :returns: ``Boolean``

     Tests if this geometry `only` touches the other geometry.

-.. method:: Geometry.transform
+.. function:: Geometry.transform

     :arg to: :class:`proj.Projection`
     :returns: :class:`geom.Geometry`